PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You can change your default settings for Outfox (including default noteskin) in-game by going to the main menu, select Options -> User Experience -> Appearance Options.*

+*You can change your default settings for ITGmania (including default noteskin) in-game by going to the main menu, select Options -> System Options.*

 # Customization (NotITG, Outfox, Etterna and ITGmania)
 *You will only be changing the "enchantment-custom-3d" folder.*